Settings and Functions I First Mastered When Starting to Use Claude Code

 # Basic policy

-# Things not to do
+# What not to do

-- Don't modify files that haven't been specified
+- Don't modify files that weren't specified

 - Don't read or modify `.env` files

-- Don't skip tests without permission
+- Don't skip tests arbitrarily

 # Context management

-- Suggest `/clear` after completing work
+- Suggest `/clear` after completing tasks

-- Suggest `/compact` for long sessions
+- Suggest `/compact` during long sessions

-Creating project-specific CLAUDE.md during work
+Creating CLAUDE.md for specific projects during work

-Project-specific CLAUDE.md can be created automatically using /init within a Claude session.
+Project-specific CLAUDE.md can be automatically created using /init within a Claude session.

 You can also create it manually in the project directory without issues.